astroprofsmith/intromodern.github.io/_sources/c14applGR.md

-To develop an intuition about this, calculate the Schwarzschild Radius for the following masses: you, the Earth, the Sun, the black hole at the center of our galaxy (four million times the mass of the Sun), and the black hole at the center of M87 (nine billion times the mass of the Sun).
+To develop an intuition about this, calculate the Schwarzschild Radius for the following masses: you, the Earth, the Sun, the black hole at the center of our galaxy (four million times the mass of the Sun), and the black hole at the center of M87 (seven billion times the mass of the Sun).

 2. What is the Einstein Radius for a black hole moving in front of a